Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/bounded-context/bounded-context.md

 ### Inconsistent Models

-As you know by now, To ensure a project’s success it’s crucial that you develop a ubiquitous language that can be used for communication by all stakeholders, from software engineers to domain experts.
+As you know by now, to ensure a project’s success it’s crucial that you develop a ubiquitous language that can be used for communication by all stakeholders, from software engineers to domain experts.

 The language should reflect the domain experts’ mental models of the business domain’s inner workings and underlying principles.

 Since our goal is to use ubiquitous language to drive software design decisions,
-the language must be clear and consistent.
+The language must be clear and consistent.
 It should be free of ambiguity, implicit assumptions, and extraneous details.

 However, on an organizational scale, the domain experts’ mental models can be inconsistent themselves.